 This change has been further accelerated by furloughed employees investing in all that paid free time whilst working from home and turning their digital and social media skills into a side hustle to top up the income and then finding;

-"hey, this could be the start of a real business for me because I'm not sure if my employer can afford to take me back after all this, or even if I want to go back".
+"hey, this could be the start of a real business for me because I'm not sure if my employer can afford to take me back after all this".

 Today, thousands of people like these have managed to nip away at your business on all manner of social platforms without you even being aware of it.

 This is the talent that has been sat in your business for ages, yet you seem to have missed the opportunity to unlock it because you don't really understand social platforms like they do.

 Millions of businesses in the UK and around the world can now set up a single online store to sell products, with no fee, on Facebook and Instagram.